ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 tigergraph-1      1/1     Running   0          3m11s
 ```
 ## Download data
-The following scripts start a background process in each pod to download data
+Fill in the parameters in `vars.sh`.
+Run the following script to start a background process in each pod to download data
 ```bash
 ./download.sh
 ```